raspberrypilearning/make-crumble-robot-head/en/step_6.md

 First you need to find the angle at which the servo holds the mouth open and closed.

-We'll start by making `variables`{:class="crumblevariables"} for 'open' and 'closed'.
-This is not totally necessary but will help to keep our code clear.
+Start by making `variables`{:class="crumblevariables"} for 'open' and 'closed'.
+This is not totally necessary but will help to keep your code clear.

 --- task ---